daimoniac/asprom/README.md

 I am using asprom on debian wheezy, so this install guide references apt-get.
 I'm sure you can translate that to the package manager of your choice distribution.

-`apt-get install cron python python-pip git mysql-server nmap python-mysqldb`
+`apt-get install cron python python-pip git mysql-server nmap python-mysqldb python-nmap`

 install the remaining python dependencies directly from pypi.

-`pip install python-crontab netaddr python-nmap paste bottle config croniter`
+`pip install python-crontab netaddr paste bottle config croniter`

 su to an unprivileged user, then clone the git repository.